Case Manager - Mental Health Division

 - The position requires an ability to work flexible hours including some early mornings and evenings.

-- Experience providing services to highly vulnerable populations.
+- Preferred – Two years’ experience providing services to highly vulnerable populations.

 - This position has no direct supervisory responsibilities.